Skip to content

 3. Select Delete from the dropdown menu.

-Add a portlet to a new page
+Add a portlet to a page

 You can add as many portlets as can practically fit on a page.